Broadband Terahertz Quantum Cascade Laser Dual-Comb Sources with Off-Resonant Microwave Injection: Introduction

 Here, in this work we demonstrate an off-resonant microwave injection to significantly broaden the terahertz dual-comb bandwidth without bringing the sizable phase noise.
 The two terahertz QCL combs are fully separated.
 One of the lasers is used as a fast detector for the dual-comb detection.
-We reveal that the off-resonant microwave injection can significantly broaden the dual-comb bandwidth from 357 MHz (in free running without the RF injection) to 1.32 GHz (off-resonant injection at 19 dBm), corresponding to an optical bandwidth from 147 GHz to 620 GHz.
-The stability of the dual-comb source is evaluated by the phase noise measurement, the frequency and amplitude Allen deviations analysis.
-Finally, the spectroscopic ability of the terahertz dual-comb source is confirmed by a transmission measurement of a GaAs etalon sample.
+We show that the off-resonant microwave injection can significantly broaden the dual-comb bandwidth.
+The increased dual-comb bandwidth is experimentally proved by further measurements, i.e., transmissions of a known absorber and a GaAs sample.
+The stability of the dual-comb source is evaluated by the phase noise measurement, the frequency and amplitude Allen deviation analysis.
+Finally, a numerical simulation based on a rate equation model and a group velocity dispersion analysis is implemented to reveal the underlying physical reason for the broadened dual-comb bandwidth induced by the off-resonant injection.